-Place the preformed shell upright in the desired location.
-If the shell is completely symmetrical, it can simply be turned upside down and its outline marked directly on the ground.
-For irregular shapes, use plumbed stakes or a plumb bob to transfer the shape of the pond rim to the ground.
+Turn the preformed shell upside down in the desired location and mark its outline directly on the ground.
+You can also place it upright and use plumbed stakes or a plumb bob to transfer the shape of the pond rim to the ground.
 Mark the outline with flour, paint or a garden hose.
 Use stakes, spaced about 12 inches apart, to keep the hose or rope in place.

 Dig the hole to conform to the shape of the pond shell, allowing an extra 2 inches around the pond perimeter and 2 to 3 inches in the bottom of the hole.
 If the shell has shallow-water shelves, cut ledges at the appropriate locations to support them.
 Shells must be fully supported at all points.
 Remove any rocks or other sharp objects, then line the bottom of the hole with 2 to 3 inches of damp sand.
 Flatten the bottom of the hole with a short board, and firmly pack the soil to provide a secure base for the shell.
 To ensure the bottom of the hole is perfectly level in all directions, place a level on a 2-by-4 laid on the sand base.